Location: Saint Paul, Minnesota

 What was your GIVEN action plan?
 Describe its mission, audience, and impact.

-As mentioned above, the mission of my GIVEN action plan, Behold, is closely related to what the GIVEN Forum instilled in me.
+Behold was closely related to what the GIVEN Forum instilled in me.
 To help women recognize the gift she is, realize the gifts she’s been given, and give to the world the gifts that only she can give.